morhall/DevPortal_Customization/README.md

 ### Custom Modules
 If you are needing to create custom modules to support your specific business needs place those modules in the **modules/custom** directory.
-Optionally, if you are looking to install a contrib module, you can place it in the modules or custom directory.

 Be sure to follow Drupal development best practices and keep your theme changes distinct from custom modules.

+### Contrib Modules
+If you need to add special functionality via the thousands of contributor modules available for drupal, place those in  repository/devportal/modules/contrib

 ### Custom Themes
 Company Brand is the most common way that customers customize their portal.
 A custom